/ tool-comparisons / Supabase vs DynamoDB for Solo Developers

 The mental overhead of DynamoDB is the biggest issue.
 You spend time thinking about partition keys and access patterns instead of building features.
 You learn AWS IAM instead of shipping product.
 You debug CloudFormation templates instead of iterating on your UI.
 For a solo developer, every hour spent on infrastructure is an hour not spent on the product.

 My recommendation: Supabase, every time.
 Unless you're building something specifically on AWS Lambda with well-defined key-value access patterns, DynamoDB adds complexity that doesn't serve you.
-Supabase lets you focus on what matters: building something people want to use.
+Supabase lets you focus on what matters, which is building something people want to use.